Nuclear explosion: Fission explosions

-Thermonuclear Era (fusion explosions)
+Fusion explosions

-The United States' first thermonuclear weapon, Ivy Mike, was detonated on 1 November 1952 at Enewetak Atoll and yielded 10 Megatons of explosive force.
+The first explosion involving thermonuclear fusion was the 1951 US Greenhouse George test, using a deuterium-tritium mixture.
+The United States' first two-stage thermonuclear weapon, Ivy Mike, was detonated on 1 November 1952 at Enewetak Atoll and yielded 10 megatons of explosive force.
 The first thermonuclear weapon tested by the USSR, RDS-6s (Joe-4), was detonated on August 12, 1953, at the Semipalatinsk Test Site in Kazakhstan and yielded about 400 kilotons.
-RDS-6s' design, nicknamed the Sloika, was remarkably similar to a version designed for the U.S. by Edward Teller nicknamed the "Alarm Clock", in that the nuclear device was a two stage weapon: the first explosion was triggered by fission and the second more powerful explosion by fusion.
+RDS-6s' design, nicknamed the Sloika, was remarkably similar to a version designed for the U.S. by Edward Teller nicknamed the "Alarm Clock", in that the nuclear device was a two-stage weapon: the first explosion was triggered by fission and the second more powerful explosion by fusion.
 The Sloika core consisted of a series of concentric spheres with alternating materials to help boost the explosive yield.

-Proliferation Era
+Proliferation

 In the years following World War II, eight countries have conducted nuclear tests with 2475 devices fired in 2120 tests.
 In 1963, the United States, Soviet Union, and United Kingdom signed the Limited Test Ban Treaty, pledging to refrain from testing nuclear weapons in the atmosphere, underwater, or in outer space.
 The treaty permitted underground tests.
 Many other non-nuclear nations acceded to the Treaty following its entry into force; however, France and China (both nuclear weapons states) have not.

 The primary application to date has been military (i.e. nuclear weapons), and the remainder of explosions include the following: